milanbudhathoki38/c-fundamentals/README.md

 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89...
 ```

-The ratio of consecutive Fibonacci numbers converges to the **Golden Ratio (φ ≈ 1.618)** — a concept directly connected to convergent series studied in Calculus 2.

 ## Golden Ratio Convergence

 | n | fib(n-1) | fib(n) | fib(n) / fib(n-1) | Difference from φ |